PagerDuty/terraform-provider-pagerduty/website/docs/d/user.html.markdown

 # pagerduty\_user

-Use this data source to get information about a specific [user][1] that you can use for other Pager Duty resources.
+Use this data source to get information about a specific [user][1] that you can use for other PagerDuty resources.

 ## Example Usage